Ochre-marked parakeet

 The ochre-marked parakeet (Pyrrhura cruentata) is a species of parrot native to Brazil.
-It is also known as blue-throated parakeet and red-eared conure in English and tiriba-grande, tiriba, cara-suja and fura-mato-grande in Portuguese.
+It is also known as blue-throated parakeet in English and tiriba-grande, tiriba, cara-suja and fura-mato-grande in Portuguese.
 It is listed as Vulnerable (VU) on the IUCN Red List.

 Description

 This colourful parakeet is a predominantly green bird with conspicuous red patches on its belly, rump, and shoulder and before, below and behind the eye.
 The crown is dark brown to blackish, becoming mottled on the nape of the neck, and there is a broad, bright blue bib on the chest, extending thinly around the back of the neck to form a faint collar.
 The outer primaries are blue, and the tail is olive-green above, and brownish red below.

 Habitat

 It inhabits the canopy of lowland humid forest and edge, occasionally up to 960 meters.
 It has also been recorded in small clearings and selectively logged forest, and persists (or at least persisted) in agricultural areas where many forest trees are retained (such as shade cocoa plantations).
 It feeds on seeds and fruit of secondary growth trees such as Trema micrantha and Cecropia.
 Feeding on agricultural crops has not been observed in the wild.
 Breeding apparently occurs in the austral spring, when 2–4 eggs are laid in a tree-cavity.